 Sentimentality, cost, and provenance were ignored, as were social norms.
 Deciding what to throw would have been impossible, yet I knew what I wanted to keep.
 Everyone knows what they use on a daily basis or what they would save in the classic burning house scenario.
 Those were the things I listed.

 Upon returning home, the jettisoning process began.
 It was lengthy, emotional and often frustrating.
 The more I threw, the more there seemed to be.
 For weeks I donated or threw bags and bags each day.
 Even so, it took a while before it made a difference.
 Each new category of belongings brought fresh, confusing challenges.
 Each area of my room revealed stacks of hoarded items of unknown origin.

 After a couple of months, I found myself with less than a quarter of the possessions I started with.
 Only the listed items remained.
 As my stuff shrunk, everything else expanded.
 I felt happier and good things started to happen for the first time in years.
-My depression went into remission.
-I befriended new people and was present-minded enough to connect with them.
-Out of the blue, I met Chapman and completely fell for him.

 Becoming a minimalist was one of the best decisions I have made - it changed everything.
 Now I own solely the bare essentials.
 I still review what I own on a weekly basis and always discover something I don't actually need.

 Maybe it's not a dramatic story.
 Yet the most significant choices we make are often made for subtle, unexciting reasons.